yashwanthyg/Online-food-order-prediction/README.md

-Your GitHub repository for **Online Food Order Prediction** looks great!
-To improve its readability and appeal, here's a well-structured `README.md` file template tailored to your project:

----

 # Online Food Order Prediction

 This project involves predicting online food orders using machine learning techniques.
 The dataset includes various customer demographics, feedback, and order-related features to train a model that predicts whether an order will occur based on given input variables.